WilSegale/NetBreach/mac/README.md

 # Type "bash requirements" first

-## To start the program type python3 Hercules.py
+## To start the program type sudo python3 Hercules.py

 ### This software is going to help you crack passwords.